mmackenzie-syd/java-web-notes/README.md

 [11.
 Java Web Services](https://www3.ntu.edu.sg/home/ehchua/programming/java/JavaWebServices.html)

-The pdf screen-grabs of the above web pages are included in this repository in case the notes are taken down by the University.
+The pdf screen-grabs of the above web pages are included in this repository.